zanybeyondart/ReadMeEditor/README.md

 #### Preparing your textures for MLX

 MLX takes in **PNG** as well as **XPM** as input format for texture input.
 However, using PNG is unstable in MiniLibX, so we convert out textures from PNG to XPM.
-Use [ImageMagick](https://imagemagick.org/index.php) for this, it is an opensource and perfect tool for this project
+Use [ImageMagick](https://imagemagick.org/index.php) for this, it is a opensource and perfect tool for this project
 ## Importing and Rendering Textures in MLX

 Now that you have prepared your texture in **XPM** format for MLX, let's go ahead and import it to your program and then render it in your window